dimitra-savvani/Snake-Game/README.md

 - Updates the score each time the snake eats food.
 - Resets the score when the game is over, and updates the high score if necessary.
 - Reads and writes the high score to a file called highscore.json.

-`food.py`

-This file defines the `Food` class, which:

-- Generates a food item at a random position within the screen's limits.
-- Repositions the food to a new random location when the snake eats it.

 ## High Score